unisi-tech/unisi/README.md

 If type = 'list' then Unisi build it as vertical select list.

-### Image. ###
+### Image.
-width,changed,height,header are optional, changed is called if the user select or touch the image.
+width, changed, height, header are optional, changed is called if the user select or touch the image.
-When the user click the image, a check mark is appearing on the image, showning select status of the image.
+When the user clicks the image, a check mark appears on it, showing its selection status.
-It is usefull for image list, gallery, e.t.c
+It is useful for image lists, galleries, etc.
 ```
 Image(image_path, value?, changed_handler?, label?, url?, width?, height?)
 ```

 ### Tree.
-The element for tree-like data. ###
+The element for tree-like data.
 ```
 Tree(name, value = None, changed_handler = None, options = {name1: parent1, name2 : None, .})
 ```
 options is a tree structure, a dictionary {item_name:parent_name}. parent_name is None for root items. changed_handler gets selected item key (name) as value.

-### Table. ###
+### Table.
 Tables is common structure for presenting 2D data and charts.

 Table(name, value?, changed_handler?, **options)